Piran Slovenia’s Coastal Jewel

 The town’s streets are a bit of a maze but you can’t get too lost because you’ll eventually end up either at Tartini Square or along the water somewhere.
 You’ll find lots of restaurants and see locals walking around in their bathing suits to take a dip in the water.
 Piran doesn’t feel touristy (at least it didn’t in mid-June – might be different in July or August) and has a very relaxed vibe.
 It is also hot – we felt a humidity here that we hadn’t encountered further down the coast in Croatia.

 Personally, Piran was a break for us.
 For 10 days we’d been dragging our luggage around, making our way from Split, through northern Croatia and Slovenia, to Venice (about 3 hours away from Piran) where we would be flying back to Montreal.
-Lissette was stressed out (going back home does that to you) and I was fed up from lugging our bags.
-The first thing we would do in Montreal would be to re-evaluate the way we travel.
-But at this point of the trip I had had enough and I sometimes felt stares as I unconsciously grumbled and swore at our bags under my breath.
+At this point of the trip I had had enough and I sometimes felt stares as I unconsciously grumbled and swore at our bags under my breath.
 Staying in beautiful and relaxing Piran for 3 days was a good thing.
+It’s a very relaxed kind of place.

 – Direct bus from Ljubljana to Piran took 3 hours.
 The bus station is a 10 minute walk from Tartini Square (or about 3 minutes on the free shuttle bus that does the route back and forth all day long).